 James is an Assistant Professor of Statistics and Co-Director of the BS in Data Science program at the University of San Francisco.
 He has joint appointments in the Department of Mathematics and Statistics and the MS in Data Science program, where he has developed and taught courses in Bayesian statistics, machine learning, data science, and network analysis.

 In research, James develops new statistical and computational techniques to model, analyze, and explore high-dimensional and relational (network) data.
 Driven by applications in neuroscience and political and social science, James seeks to understand and motivate the interplay between statistics, data science, and application.

 James also works closely with companies in the Bay area to solve exciting data science and network analysis problems.
 He has worked with companies including Airbnb, Eventbrite, the San Francisco 49'ers, the Houston Astros, Xoom, and Zipcar.

 At the University of San Francisco, James seeks to promote the next generation of cross-disciplinary research among data scientists in academia, industry, and government.
-As a first step to accomplish this aim, he recently organized and chaired the 1st annual Data Institute Conference, which brought in over 75 renowned data scientists from all three sectors, and plans to continue holding this conference annually.
+As a first step to accomplish this aim, he recently organized and chaired the first and second Data Institute Conferences, which brought together nearly 200 renowned data scientists from all three sectors, and plans to continue holding this conference annually.